I hold a Dr. Phil. in Instrumental and Vocal Pedagogy and am a member of the Austrian Society for Music and Medicine. (OEGfMM)

-She also works with organizations on making their programs more inclusive.
-She brings over 25 years teaching experience in private and school settings, including children and adults with a wide array of special needs.
+I also work with organizations on making their programs more inclusive.
+I bring over 25 years teaching experience in private and school settings, including children and adults with a wide array of special needs.

 Superar, an initiative of the Vienna Boys Choir, The Vienna Konzerthaus and Caritas, offers high quality music instruction, free of charge, to students who have no other access to the arts.
 Superar works in Vienna in cooperation with the Stadtschulrat Wien, Vereinigte Bühne Wien, Wiener Staatsoper and the Musik und Kunst Privatuniversität.
 Superar has locations in Sarajevo, Bosnia; Brasov, Romania; Bratislava, Slovakia; Budapest, Hungary; Liechtenstein and in Zurich, Switzerland.

 Modernizing Practice Paradigms for New Music: Periodization Theory and Peak Performance Exemplified Through Extended Techniques

 The author examines how new music scores with extended playing techniques call for new practice structures.
 YouTube access to basic instructional videos and the streaming of sound files allows musicians today to learn easily and independently.
 Yet, the trailblazers in new music tackled new scores without these aids; they used imagination, experimentation and tenacity.
 Conscious use of both learning modalities can augment ideas of practice and performance preparation; expanding new music’s reach while preserving its fire.